trizen/corvinus2/README.md

 /                 ^^^^^^                 \
 ```

-The syntax of the language is in two human languages: English and Romanian,
+The syntax of Corvinus is in two natural languages: English and Romanian,
-blending them together in harmony, making programming available for anyone.
+blending them together in harmony, making programming available for everyone.

 The language Corvinus was created for educational purposes only.

 **LICENSE AND COPYRIGHT**

-* Copyright (C) 2015 Daniel Șuteu
+* Copyright (C) 2015-2016 Daniel Șuteu

 This program is free software; you can redistribute it and/or modify it
 under the terms of the *Artistic License (2.0)*.
 You may obtain a copy